minibolt-guide/minibolt/guide/lightning/lightning-client.md

 💡 Flags `--memo "your memo here" --amt <amount in sats> --expiry <time in seconds>` are optional.
 Default expiry time will be 30 days by default and the rest can be empty.

 Copy the output [lnbc...] of the "payment_request": "lnbc...".
 Transform your output payment request into a QR code, embed it on your website or add it to your social media.
-LibreOffice has built-in functionality, and there are plenty of freely available online tools.
+LibreOffice has a built-in functionality, and there are plenty of freely available online tools.

 * List all invoices: